 Kedgeree, a favourite festive brunch recipe in my family, dates back to Victorian England, when it would have been part of the often elaborate breakfast spreads of the upper classes.
-A dish of rice with smoked fish and boiled eggs, it also has a discernible curry flavour.
+A dish of rice with smoked fish and boiled eggs, it also has a faint but discernible curry flavour.

 Kedgeree is based on the Indian rice and lentil dish called khichdi or khichri.
 The word khichdi means mishmash or hodgepodge, and is itself a recipe with a long history, going back to the 14th century, and maybe even earlier.It was brought back to the UK by the Brits.
 So, kedgeree, with its Indian spices and British additions, is a bona fide Anglo-Indian mishmash.